Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 it is possible to incorporate a Modal UI window into a regular WIMP style app using wxAUI with the Modal UI in one layer and a WIMP UI in another layer.
 Effectively mixing these 2 styles of UI design.

+# Code Quality
+I've only just gotten this code to work.
+This code has not been tested and is very brittle.
+It's posted as a proof-of-concept demo.